WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xv_u1* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: externaddr'* be xv_u1*.
-3. If externaddr_0 is of the case MEM, then:
+3. If externaddr_0 is MEM, then:
   a.
 Let (MEM ma) be externaddr_0.
   b.
 Return [ma] :: $mems(externaddr'*).
 4. Let [externaddr] :: externaddr'* be xv_u1*.
 5. Return $mems(externaddr'*).

 allocfunc s moduleinst func
-1. Assert: Due to validation, func is of the case FUNC.
+1. Assert: Due to validation, func is FUNC.
 2. Let (FUNC x local* expr) be func.
 3. Let fi be { TYPE: moduleinst.TYPES[x]; MODULE: moduleinst; CODE: func; }.
 4. Let a be |s.FUNCS|.